adhit21/termux-android-project-decompiler/README.md

 # Note
+- make sure to put the apk file in the "decompiler/apk/" folder -
 -  work on arch64 devices
+-